joerussbowman/godirect/README.md

  - finalize config structure for godirect engine
  - provide better support for request types other than GET.
    ie: a POST, regardless of path, should always proxy
+ - Add caching, basically if it can handle redirects, proxy and caching I think it will be feature complete for putting in front of dynamic sites like CMS systems.
  - benchmarks to validate performance is acceptable

 This tool is to solve the case where organizations manage